wso2/msf4j/samples/log-interceptor-bundle/README.md

 ## How to run the sample

-Unzip wso2 MSS product and copy the bundle that was built in previous step to the "[SERVER-HOME]/osgi/dropins" directory.
+Unzip wso2 MSF4J product and copy the bundle that was built in previous step to the "[SERVER-HOME]/osgi/dropins" directory.

-Then navigate to the bin directory and run the following command to start WSO2 MSS server.
+Then navigate to the bin directory and run the following command to start WSO2 MSF4J server.
 ```
 ./carbon.sh
 ```